Jelly-RDF/jelly-jvm/README.md

 # Jelly-JVM

-Implementation of [Jelly](https://w3id.org/jelly), a super-fast RDF serialization format and streaming protocol, for Apache Jena, Eclipse RDF4J, and the [Titanium RDF API](https://github.com/filip26/titanium-rdf-api).
+Implementation of [Jelly](https://w3id.org/jelly), a super-fast RDF serialization format and streaming protocol, for Apache Jena, Eclipse RDF4J, Titanium RDF API, and Neo4j.

 You can use Jelly-JVM simply as a "plain old" RDF file serializer/parser, just a very fast one.